fairhopeweb/sauropod/README.md

   <img src="https://img.shields.io/github/package-json/v/getsauropod/sauropod" alt="Version Information">
 </p>

-Sauropod is a TOTP application for your menubar.
-It is compatible with your HMAC based Time Based One Time Passwords as used by services by Google, Facebook, Twitter and many more.
+Sauropod is a Time-based One-Time Passwords (TOTP) application for your desktop.
+It is compatible with your HMAC-based OTP as used by services like Google, Facebook, Twitter and many more.

 <p align="center">
     <img src="./branding/app.png" alt="Sauropod Screenshot" width="500"/>